 Nissan Armada Recalls

-The instrument panel fuel gauge may show fuel in the fuel tank when there is none, typically about 1/4 when the tank is empty.
+The fuel gauge may read incorrectly, showing fuel when the tank is empty.
 This could cause the vehicle to run out of gas and stall, increasing the risk of a crash.
-Dealers will replace the fuel sender unit inside the fuel tank to correct this concern.
-This recall is expected to begin on March 22, 2010.